 In 2021, NQF, with funding from CMS, convened a multistakeholder Committee to make recommendations for developing geographical/population-based quality measurement attribution models applicable to MCIs, PHEs, and high-acuity ECSCs.
-The 25-member Committee represent experts in measurement attribution approaches; experts in high-acuity MCIs, PHEs, and ECSCs; patients, consumers, and caregivers; emergency clinicians; first responders; state public health department and Medicaid staff; and representatives of health plans, healthcare facilities, and specialty societies (see Appendix A for a full list of Committee members).
+The 25-member Committee represents experts in measurement attribution approaches; experts in high-acuity MCIs, PHEs, and ECSCs; patients, consumers, and caregivers; emergency clinicians; first responders; state public health department and Medicaid staff; and representatives of health plans, healthcare facilities, and specialty societies (see Appendix A for a full list of Committee members).

-NQF convened the Committee for five web meetings to discuss patient-centered attribution approaches that encourage care coordination and accountability during MCIs, PHEs, and high-acuity ECSCs; review and provide feedback on the project's Environmental Scan Report; and develop attribution considerations and use cases that illustrate what to consider in developing an attribution approach for team-based approaches to high-acuity unplanned care.
+NQF convened the Committee for six web meetings to develop patient-centered attribution approaches that encourage care coordination and accountability during MCIs, PHEs, and high-acuity ECSCs; review and provide feedback on the project's Environmental Scan Report; outline attribution elements and use cases that illustrate what to consider in developing an attribution approach for team-based approaches to high-acuity unplanned care; and discuss public comments on the draft report (Appendix E).
 The use cases focus on trauma, a chemical event, a small-scale nuclear event, high-consequence infectious diseases, and burns (independent of trauma).
-NQF gathered additional feedback from key informant interviews (KIIs) to supplement the literature and Committee discussion, refine use case findings, and expand on key themes (see Appendix B for the KII methodology and interview guide and Appendix C for details on themes from the interviews).
-To produce the final report, NQF will engage the Committee in one additional web meeting in 2021 to discuss public comment and gather additional feedback on this draft report, specifically refining the attribution model key elements and future measurement recommendations.
+NQF gathered additional feedback from key informant interviews (KIIs) to supplement the literature and the Committee's discussion, refine use case findings, and expand on key themes (see Appendix B for the KII methodology and interview guide and Appendix C for details on themes from the interviews).